-The GM2000HPS II mount can be controlled from a remote PC in a number of ways.
+The GM1000HPS mount can be controlled from a remote PC in a number of ways.
 You can use the Virtual Keypad software, provided by 10micron, to emulate the functions of the keypad, or control the mount with many popular software packages.
-This can be done through the GPS/RS-232 port port or the LAN port.
+This can be done through the RS-232 or the GPS port port or the LAN port.